universal-packages/universal-documentation/docs/typescript.md

 navigationId: typescript
 ---

-# Typescript
+# TypeScript

-All universal packages are written in typescript, all packages are transpiled to javascript and the types are included in the package.
-This means that you can use typescript or Javascript in your universal core apps.
+All universal-packages are written in TypeScript.
+All packages are transpiled to JavaScript, and the types are included in the package.
+This means that you can use TypeScript or JavaScript in your universal-core apps.

-> This site examples and tutorials are offered in typescript and javascript, take a look at the controls with the **TS** and **JS** labels.
+> The examples and tutorials on this site are offered in both TypeScript and JavaScript.
+Take a look at the controls with the **TS** and **JS** labels.